-Differences between adjustable and fixed rate loans
+Adjustable versus fixed rate loans

-Most people who choose ARMs do so because they want to get lower introductory rates and do not plan on staying in the house for any longer than the introductory low-rate period.
-ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up when they cannot sell their home or refinance with a lower property value.
+You might choose an Adjustable Rate Mortgage to take advantage of a very low initial rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
+ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up if they cannot sell their home or refinance with a lower property value.